-While you’re stocking up on effervescent vitamin C tablets, echinacea supplements and turmeric tea in an effort to ward off any bugs going around, you might consider adding a throwback drink to your germ-fighting, resistance-boosting arsenal.
+Whenever you’re stocking up on effervescent vitamin C tablets, echinacea supplements and turmeric tea in an effort to ward off any bugs going around, you might consider adding a throwback drink to your germ-fighting, resistance-boosting arsenal: the switchel.

 The switchel is a mixture of apple cider vinegar, ginger and a sweetener; it’s thought to have originated in the Caribbean and became popular among American colonists in 17th-century New England.
 By the end of the 19th century, it was the drink of choice for farmers harvesting in the fields—so much so that it acquired the nickname “haymaker’s punch.”
-At that time, of course, fresh water was scarce, so the colonists turned to anything from cider to beer to whiskey to to quench their thirst, rather than risk ingesting the contaminants lurking in a big swig of H2O.
+At that time fresh water was scarce, so the colonists turned to anything from cider to beer to whiskey to quench their thirst, rather than risk ingesting the contaminants lurking in a swig of H2O.

-Back in colonial times, people often drank beverages warm even when it was hot outside because they believed it helped to regulate the body’s internal temperature (not to mention the fact that ice was a luxury, and a short-lasting one at that).
-The spicy kick of ginger in a room-temperature switchel has almost the same effect.
-But in modern society, we have ice aplenty, and using it to chill the so-called haymaker’s punch boosts its refreshment and drinkability.
+Back in Colonial times, people often drank beverages warm even when it was hot outside because they believed it helped to regulate the body’s internal temperature.
+Plus, ice was a luxury, and a short-lasting one.
+The spicy kick of ginger in a room-temperature switchel lends it a similar warmth, but today's readily available ice can chill the so-called haymaker’s punch, making it refreshing and more easily drinkable.

 A Modern Health Tonic